MarioCarlosChita/Fork-Generic-Package/README.md

 ## Methods Available
 ### isRight()
-It´s verify it the return is no the right side;
+It´s verify it the return is on the right side;
 ```dart
     ForkGeneric<String,bool> checkBalance(String userId){
        return  userId.contains("@key") ?
 RightForkGeneric(true): LeftForkGeneric("Has the key")